 If you are sharpening the blades or cleaning the deck, then you should go ahead and do both things since you are already under there.
 It doesn’t take that long to remove the blades to sharpen them if you are already cleaning under the deck and it doesn’t take that long to clean under the deck if you are already sharpening the blades.

 By doing both, it will save you time later and make sure you get the best cut possible.

 So, after reading this, you now know all the possible reason why your mower won’t stay running and also the solutions for them.
 The issue could be in air flow or fuel flow.
-In either case, you will need to clean those systems out.
+In either case, you will need to clean those systems out or check its battery.

 It can also be due to bad ignition.
 If that is the case, you will need new spark plugs.
 Lastly, it might just be that the blades are dull, under the deck is dirty, or the grass is too thick and not be a mechanical issue at all.
 If it is from that, then you will need to sharpen the blades and clean under the deck or raise the deck.